Quirinus/MXLU_Documentation/README.md

 - Add/Update: Quest Reference page with various stuff...
 - Athulua, Strategy / Abilities section needs updating.
 - Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly
-- Fix: New dunc map has wrong location of sigils
+- Fix: (kor) New dunc map has wrong location of sigils
+- Add/fix (cg) : check and add the range of barb skill on sssu balanced axe Lacerator as reported by seelenstein here http://goo.gl/L0uOok
+- Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5

 Suggestions:
 - (Claygame) Add a pic below every reciepe showing what the ingredient look like, for example: minigame recepie have pic of cc and the rune below or beside the recepie text.